Typogram/Anicons/README.md

 Icon fonts with animation embeded in it, using Variable Fonts technology

 ## Icons
+- menu
-- lock
+- play
 - favorite
-- location
 - thumb_up
-- phone
 - check
-- play
+- notifications
 - edit
+- lock
+- phone
-- menu
+- search
-- notifications
+- location

 ## Try it
 * download the ttf files